-The perspective is further strengthened by the claim that the danger

-The necessary rate of return for loan holders is determined by their individual characteristics and circumstances.
+The perspective is further strengthened by the claim that the danger determined by their individual characteristics and circumstances.
 This refers to the company's cash on delivery (COD) policy.
 2016; Johnson, 2018) have examined the impact of technology on student learning outcomes.
-These studies have found that technology may enhance student engagement and motivation, as

-According to the studies conducted by Franz et al. (2005) and Franz et al. (1998), it has been observed that defaults have a significant role.
+These studies have found that technology may enhance student engagement and motivation, as According to the studies conducted by Franz et al. (2005) and Franz et al. (1998), it has been observed that defaults have a significant role.
 Due of the significant level of danger involved, they are able to effectively duplicate as the cause of death (COD).